Rozdandy/myfirst-miletone-project/README.md

 **Bugs**

  Observed some issues at the console when using chrome google Dev tools.
-I found about 7 of them, those red flags came from browser and not ncessary from my website.
+I found about 7 of them, those red flags came from chrome browser and not necessary from my website.
  Also, some other known bugs were white spaces created at the top navigation bar when the device was set to mobile design.
 I was able to fix it.

 # **Deployment**